 The Office of Prevention develops, promotes, and delivers nationally recognized, evidence-based programs and services through a sustained comprehensive approach that incorporates home, family, school, and community environments.

 Prevention services and activities provide educational, practical, and meaningful experiences for youth, families, individuals, and organizations in order to enhance and improve positive life and social skills and to develop appropriate peer and community support systems.

 Programs are provided in a variety of formats including:

 Enrollment is based on federally approved criteria for Substance Abuse Prevention Services, program capacity, and individual eligibility.
-All ESCSB Prevention services and programming are funded via state and/or federal substance abuse prevention funds which provide the cost of services to each eligible participant.
+All ESCSB Prevention Services and programming are funded via state and/or federal substance abuse prevention funds, which provide the cost of services to each eligible participant.
 All materials and information will be provided at no cost to eligible participants.

-Adverse Childhood Experiences (ACEs): Parent Workshop
+- Adverse Childhood Experiences (ACEs): Parents Workshop

 - Youth Mental Health First Aid

 - Adult & Youth Mental Health First Aid

 - Counter Tools: Tobacco Prevention Merchant Education